 ICANN can sue or be sued in each of these jurisdictions, at least to a limited extent.
 However, each country will have its own laws relating to venue and choice of forum, which may limit the subject matter of disputes commenced in that jurisdiction.
 Laws used to resolve the proper location of disputes are complex, but (oversimplifying greatly) it is likely in most cases that ICANN can only be sued for actions that took place in that jurisdiction or which bear a reasonable relationship to that jurisdiction and in which no other jurisdiction has a greater interest in the dispute.

-.
+I guess that any jurisdiction where ICANN has important assets may be considered from a “stress test” scenario, i.e. the risk of interventions by any branch of the Government of those jurisdictions directed to unduly influence the operations of the organization..
+[What types of “interventions” are being raised here?]

 FROM COMMENTS: